-A country’s beauty, such as the culture, landscape, monuments, food, etc., is only valid as long as tourists talk about it.
-Not only that, but a country’s economic growth also relies on the tourists.
-Providing the ‘Wow’ factor continually is proving to be a great challenge for the tourism industry, despite modern technology and advancement in digital media.
+A country’s beauty, such as its culture, landscape, monuments, food, etc., is only valid as long as tourists talk about it.
+Not only that, but a country’s economic growth also relies on tourists.
+Keeping the ‘Wow’ factor up always is a big challenge for the tourism industry, despite modern technology and advancement in digital media.

 That is because we aren’t leveraging the right one – mobile technology.
 Adopting mobile-based engagement strategies, such as QR Codes, is the right way to go.
-It is like using the most adaptive and convenient infrastructure of your customers (the smartphone) to provide a simple solution (interaction, communication, and engagement) through QR Code scans.
+It is like using your customers’ most adaptive and convenient infrastructure (the smartphone) to provide a simple solution (interaction, communication, and engagement) through QR Code scans.

-Everything is there, at the right place – but the information about it is not provided.
-So, tourist agents should realize that from signboards to audio guides to travel booklets and event tickets and itinerary – every aspect of tourism should make tourists happy.
+Everything is there, at the right place – but pertinent information is not available.
+So, tourist agents should realize that every aspect of tourism should make tourists happy, from signboards to audio guides to travel booklets and event tickets and itineraries.

 The Solution: QR Codes for Tourism and Travel